zach030/tycho-protocol-sdk/docs/indexing/vm-integration/README.md

 *This is the actual integration code that you will be writing!*

 The module is a Rust library that is compiled into a SPKG (`.spkg`) file using the Substreams CLI and then loaded by the Substreams server.
-It is defined by the `lib.rs` file (see the [Ambient reference example](../../../substreams/ethereum-ambient/src/lib.rs)).
+It is defined by the `lib.rs` file (see the [Balancer reference example](../../../substreams/ethereum-balancer/src/lib.rs)).

 Read our [Substreams README.md](../../../substreams/README.md) for more information on how to write the Rust module.